bigmoodring/TOP-rockpaperscissors/README.md

 Some small steps to get started:

-    - Write function to make computer choose a value
+    - Write function to make computer choose a value // DONE!
     - Write function to get input from the user
     - Write function to check player value against computer value